kharunsamuel1/golf_expense_tracker/README.md

 python main.py
 ```

-Make adjust the 'before_date' and 'maxResults' variables to customize the search.
+Adjust the 'before_date' and 'maxResults' variables to customize the search.
 The extracted data will be appended to `emails.csv` in the project directory.

 ## 📂 File Structure